WE DO NOT ACCEPT BLUE LOCAL INSURANCE.

 We currently do not accept new patients with Medicare, due to our non-participating status.
 If a current patient ages in to Medicare, they are able to continue coming to our practice as long as they are in agreement with the process outlined above.

 We are not considered an in-network provider with the “Blue Local” health insurance plans available through Blue Cross Blue Shield and the health insurance exchange.
-If you are unsure if your BCBS plan is a part of these networks, there are a few different ways to determine if your plan is a part of the Blue Value network:
+If you are unsure if your BCBS plan is a part of these networks, there are a few different ways to determine if your plan is a part of the Blue Local network:

 - Blue Local health insurance cards should say “Blue Local” on the front of the insurance card.
 If your insurance card shows this designation, Family Care would be out-of-network with your insurance plan.

 - If your health insurance card is headlined with Blue Advantage, Blue Options, Blue Select, or NC State Health Plan, you do not have Blue Local and your plan should be in-network with Family Care.

 - If you have BCBS insurance through your employer, or did not sign up for the plan through the online health exchange, you do not have Blue Local and should be considered in-network with Family Care.

 - When in doubt, you can call the phone number on the back of your health insurance card and ask them if Family Care, PA is in-network with the plan you have chosen.